-In Europe, the use of cash and coins is still growing, according to a G4S report – a consistent trend since 2002.
+In Europe, the use of Money in physical form such as banknotes and coins.
+More and coins is still growing, according to a G4S report – a consistent trend since 2002.
 In fact, circulation volumes have maintained a 13% per annum increase resulting in cash making up 60% of all transactions.

 There is more recent shift in the trend, however.
 In eight European countries, electronic payments have surpassed the use of cash, including in the UK, the Netherlands, Sweden and France.

 “The cash supply chain is highly fragmented across Europe which creates chronic inefficiency,” according to G4S regional CEO, Graham Levinsohn.
-In fact, in order to maintain its comparative advantage, the cash cycle requires greater cooperation between all actors to reduce these obstacles and to allow greater fluidity during transactions between stakeholders.
+In fact, in order to maintain its comparative advantage, the Represents the various stages of the lifecycle of cash, from issuance by the central bank, circulation in the economy, to destruction by the central bank.
+More requires greater cooperation between all actors to reduce these obstacles and to allow greater fluidity during transactions between stakeholders.